n8n-io/n8n-docs/docs/integrations/builtin/credentials/asana.md

 You'll only need to enter the Credentials Name and select the **Connect my account** button in the OAuth credential to connect your Bitly account to n8n.
 ///

-Should you need to configure Oauth2 from scratch or need more detail on what's happening in the Oauth web flow, refer to the instructions in the [Asana Oauth register an application documentation](https://developers.asana.com/docs/oauth#register-an-application){:target=_blank .external-link} to create an app and set up Oauth.
+Should you need to configure OAuth2 from scratch or need more detail on what's happening in the OAuth web flow, refer to the instructions in the [Asana OAuth register an application documentation](https://developers.asana.com/docs/oauth#register-an-application){:target=_blank .external-link} to create an app and set up OAuth.

 Use the following adjustments: